undwad/conf0/README.md

 common:
-all functions of the module use fake named parameters calling mechanism, that is only one parameter (wich is lua table) is accepted conf0 module provides following functions
+all functions of the module use fake named parameters calling mechanism, that is only one parameter (wich is lua table) is accepted, like this: conf0.browse{type = '_http._tcp', callback = function(t) end}
+conf0 module provides following functions:
+	connect - connect to avahi service (on bonjour does nothing) disconnect  - disconnects from avahi service (on bonjour does nothing) iterate  - iterate connection
+	browse - browse network for services
+	resolve - resolve service name
+	query - query service record
+	register_ - register new service

 folder output contains test script test.lua, you can look through it for more detailed information.